Zendian problem: Availability

+Appendix 8, is freely available online.

 Karl Heinz-Everts' Web site provides a link to a downloadable archive of the "intercepts."
 (The site also provides analysis and partial solutions, which should not be viewed by anyone wishing to learn from working on this exercise.)

 The Dundee Society

 Cryptanalists who successfully finished CA-400 became members of the Dundee Society.
 This society was founded by Lambros D. Callimahos and was so named after the empty Dundee marmalade jar on his desk, as he couldn't disclose the society's real purpose.